Computational Thinking & Programming (Python) - Math classes

 What better way to develop a math’s teaching technique in a STEM context?

-When you develop some programming knowledge and especially when you know how to use Python, you can do this and much more!
+Once you develop some programming knowledge, especially when you know how to use Python, you can do this and much more!

 Course Duration and Costs

-This course is for any math teacher who’s teaching math and wants to use the most modern tools available to approach math topics like trigonometry and algebra.
+This course is for any math teacher that wants to use the most modern tools available to approach math topics like trigonometry and algebra.

 By the end of this course, you’ll have an arsenal of practical coding solutions that can be used and modified to solve a wide range of practical problems in mathematics and data science.